4 Milk Alternatives to Try (and 4 to Avoid)

 Although it’s rich in protein, I recommend you pass on this one.
 Peas are legumes that may not be digested well.
 Partially digested foods in the digestive system can provide food for the bad bacteria in your gut and disrupt your gut balance.
 This may lead to leaky gut syndrome, which is the root cause of autoimmune diseases and other health problems.

 Rice milk may seem like a good option, however most rice milks are filled with additives and low in nutrients.
-Rice milk is very high in carbs and may lead to blood sugar issues, gut imbalance, and weight gain.
+It is very high in carbs and may lead to blood sugar issues, gut imbalance, and weight gain.
 It has also been shown to have higher levels of inorganic arsenic.
-Even the Food and Drug Administration has recommended pregnant women, children, and infants avoid it.33,34
+Even the Food and Drug Administration has recommended that pregnant women, children, and infants avoid it.

-While I often point out that our modern diet is lacking in many ways from that of our ancestors, one of the best new developments is that there are now great-tasting, non-dairy alternatives to cow’s milk.
+While I often point out that our modern diet is lacking in many ways, one of the newest developments is that there are now great-tasting, non-dairy alternatives to cow’s milk.
 While my personal favorite is coconut milk, you may find that hemp milk is a tempting option or that, if you are able to comfortably consume nuts, almond, or cashew milk works for you.